 The 2021 NBA Playoffs roll on and Milwaukee will get a chance to get things back to even against Brooklyn as BetRivers.com is proud to provide a wide variety of Nets-Bucks Game 2 odds, props, teasers and daily specials.
 The Nets opened up the series with a 115-107 win in Game 1 on Saturday.
 The Nets were able to cover -4.5, but the 238.5 game total fell well under.
 James Harden suffered a hamstring in the first half of the Game 1 win for Brooklyn, and how Milwaukee adjusts will play a massive role in how this series plays out.

 Longtime basketball writer Rob Dauster, the co-founder of The Field of 68 Podcast Network is here to provide his thoughts on the Nets-Bucks Game 2 odds and drops knowledge on the best bets worth a wager at BetRivers.com.
+Read the odds and bet with the leading online sport betting site.

 Before getting to the Nets-Bucks Game 2 odds, here is a look at the Nets-Bucks series outcome odds.